cybertec-postgresql/pgwatch/docs/web_ui.md

 When using the Docker images, internal component logs (Postgres, Grafana, Go daemon, Web UI itself) are exposed via the "/logs" endpoint.
-If this is not wanted set the PW3_WEBNOCOMPONENTLOGS env. variable.
+If this is not wanted set the PW_WEBNOCOMPONENTLOGS env. variable.
 Note that if a working "/logs" endpoint is desired also in custom setup mode (non-docker) then some actual code changes are needed to specify where logs of all components are situated - see top of the